-The objective of the first module is to give you quick hands on introduction to the stock markets.
-In our endeavor to introduce the stock markets to you, we have carefully selected concepts that you need to know, especially if you are absolutely new to markets.
-If you have many unanswered questions at this stage, it is a good sign.
+The objective of the first module is to give you a quick hands-on introduction to the stock markets.
+In our endeavor to introduce the stock markets, we have carefully selected concepts you need to know, especially if you are new to markets.
+At this point, it is a good sign if you have many unanswered questions.
 You will find your answers as we proceed to other modules.

-At this stage, it is extremely important for you to understand why we have so many different learning modules, and how these modules are interrelated.
-To give you a head up, here are some of the modules that we will cover in Varsity.
+Before we proceed further, you need to understand why we have so many different learning modules and how these modules are interrelated.
+Here are some of the modules that we will cover in Varsity.

 - Introduction to Stock Markets